Adjusting evidence is very common in the United States.

 ~ If you have doubts, questions or want documentation for anything on this page, ask at https://mobile.twitter.com/TribalCash ~

-Sorenson Forensics, the company which gave an assist to the prosecution, was compensated indirectly with federal funds.
+Sorenson Forensics, the company which gave helped the FBI cover up their mistakes and gave an assist to the prosecution, was compensated indirectly with federal funds shortly after the conviction.

 Hser Ner Moo was last seen at her apartment sometime after 2pm according to the initial report by the people who last saw her.
 This would have excluded Esar Met as the killer, so the time was later pushed back to "1:30 or 2:00".
 It's common for people who report a missing person to push the 'last seen' time back a little in order to add urgency, so it's possible the factual 'last seen' time was quite a bit later.
 Either way, this by itself excludes Esar Met as the killer.